mozilla/mdn-tests/README.md

-end up needing different versions of the same libraries, you might want to follow `sudo easy_install pip` with `sudo pip install virtualenv`, and then create and activate a [virtualenv](http://www.virtualenv.org) (e.g. `virtualenv caseconductor-tests-env; source case-conductor-tests-env/bin/activate`) to create a clean "virtual environment" for just this project.
-Then you can `pip install -r requiremenst/mozwebqa.txt` in your virtual environment without needing to use `sudo`.
+end up needing different versions of the same libraries, you might want to follow `sudo easy_install pip` with `sudo pip install virtualenv`, and then create and activate a [virtualenv](http://www.virtualenv.org) (e.g. `virtualenv case-conductor-tests-env; source case-conductor-tests-env/bin/activate`) to create a clean "virtual environment" for just this project.
+Then you can `pip install -r requirements.txt` in your virtual environment without needing to use `sudo`.

 If you don't mind installing globally, just run